justinb91011/NLP-Projects/README.md

 ### 2. [`smoothed-language-modeling`](./smoothed-language-modeling)
 **N-gram Models & Intelligent Text Classification**

-Language models predict what comes next - but what happens when they encounter words they've never seen?
 This project tackles the classic smoothing problem in NLP, building robust bigram and trigram models that gracefully handle unseen data.
-Plus, see these models in action as a spam detector that uses Bayes' theorem to classify messages.
+We use these models to act as a spam detector that uses Bayes' theorem to classify messages.

 **Key Features:**
 - Sophisticated smoothing techniques (Add-λ and backoff) that prevent zero probabilities